a11n/CustomLintRules/README.md

 ## Remark
 As Google points out very significant, the Lint API **is not final and may change in future releases** [4].

-This project refers to the most recent (May 2015), stable version (24.3.0-beta1) of the Lint API [5].
+This project refers to the most recent (June 2015), stable version (24.3.0-beta3) of the Lint API [5].

 ## Credits
 Approaches used in this project have (partly) been adopted from this blog post [6].